nvohra0016/nvohra0016.github.io/_pages/about.md

 ---
 ## About me:

-I am a data scientist at the Computational and Data Sciences (CDS) Department in the Indian Institute of Science (IISc).
+I was` a data scientist at the Computational and Data Sciences (CDS) Department in the Indian Institute of Science (IISc).
 I completed my Ph.D. in Mathematics from Oregon State University.
 I am interested in applied and computational mathematics, particularly with applications in geosciences.

 ### Interests:
 - Multiscale multiphysics processes